• Skip to primary navigation

 Grated cheese being added to the sauce in a saucepan.

-Now add the grated cheese, the cream cheese and the mustard and continue to stir on a medium heat until the cheese has melted and the sauce has thickened.
+Now add the grated cheese, the cream cheese and the mustard and continue to stir on medium heat until the cheese has melted and the sauce has thickened.

 Cheese sauce being poured from a large spoon into a saucepan, showing the consistency.